-Generally, the questions appearing in TMI exams aim to check and validate examinees' awareness and knowledge about the general frameworks of Talent Management, key practices and trends in 21st century Talent Management, and critical issues, challenges & opportunities in the discipline today.
-TMI exams – in keeping with the TMI frame-work TMI-UKF™ and the TMI Body of Knowledge – steer clear from Human Resources and stay focused on Talent Management.
-Examinees are expected to already be aware of Human Resources to be able to get recognition further for their readiness for Talent Management.
+The questions appearing in TMI exams aim to check and validate examinees' awareness and knowledge about the general frameworks of Talent Management.
+This includes key practices and trends in 21st century Talent Management, and critical issues, challenges and opportunities in the discipline today.
+TMI exams, in keeping with the TMI framework TMI-UKF™ and the TMI Body of Knowledge, steer away from Human Resources and focus exclusively on Talent Management.
+Examinees are expected to already be knowledgeable in Human Resources to prepare them for a more in-depth course in Talent Management.

-TMI certification exams feature questions drawn from a wide selection of Talent Management areas, a knowledge in which the TMI body of knowledge defines as essential–to–have for individuals intending to be recognized and credentialed by TMI.
-The framework or scope of content and coverage of TMI exams is defined reasonably well by the TMI text prescribed for the TMP™ exam–takers – The Talent Management Handbook for Practitioners.
-More specifically, the following topics have been prescribed by the TMI Professional Certification Board in which the knowledge of examinees are tested:
+TMI certification exams feature questions drawn from a wide selection of Talent Management areas, a knowledge in which the TMI body of knowledge defines as essential to have for individuals intending to be recognized and credentialed by TMI.
+The framework and coverage of TMI exams is defined by The Talent Management Handbook for Practitioners.
+The following topics have been specifically assigned by the TMI Professional Certification Board in which the knowledge of examinees are tested:

 |Knowledge Dimensions Covered